Justin Trudeau lectures others about human rights while forgetting issues at home

 An old Arab proverb says "If a camel tries to look at its own hump, its neck might break."
 Basically, looking at one's own back (or own problems) might be painful, so instead many people decide to look away.

 In his recent visit to African countries, Prime Minister Justin Trudeau has been trying to convince African leaders that Canada deserves their support.
-Observers note that African countries increasingly vote as a monolithic bloc in international bodies like the Francophonie, the United Nations and Commonwealth -- hence the importance of Canada seeking their support in its bid for a seat at the UN Security Council.
+Observers note that African countries increasingly vote as a monolithic bloc in international bodies like the Francophonie, the United Nations and the Commonwealth -- hence the importance of Canada seeking their support in its bid for a seat at the UN Security Council.

 In a revised memo obtained through an access to information request by Global News, the Liberal government has adopted two objectives, among others, for its foreign policy in sub-Saharan Africa: promoting human rights and inclusive governance, and supporting poverty reduction.

 So, it comes as no surprise that Trudeau, while touring African countries, emphasized these two particular issues.
-Meanwhile at home, Trudeau's own record on these two objectives came to haunt him and perhaps damaged his carefully-constructed image.
+Meanwhile at home, Trudeau's own record on these two objectives came to haunt him and perhaps damaged his carefully constructed image.

 In Senegal, Trudeau boasted to journalists that he was "a great defender of human rights" (an insinuation that same-sex marriage is legalized in Canada whereas homosexuality is criminalized in Senegal).